cheese-cracker/identity-recon/README.md

 ## Author's Note

-In the current project, I have used the Disjoint-Set-Union Approach over the simple-clustering-approach as this is the solution which would provide the solution accurately.
+In the current project, I have used the Connected Components approach over the simple-clustering-approach as this is the solution which would provide the solution accurately.
 In the real-world implementation of this project, the clustering-approach with caching maybe more practical and recommended.

 ## Enhancements

-- Cache common email and phoneNo. on redis.
+- Cache hot emails and phoneNumbers on redis.
 This way most of the common users can easily be tracked.
 - SwaggerUI could be integrated the application for simple testing and API documentation.
 - `linkedId` could be set with a default value of `contactObj.id`.
 This could reduce redundant checks which are performed in the code.
 - Setup database migration capabilities

-## Setup

-To install from source,
-Clone the repo, install the packages using `npm install` and then `npm start` to run the microservice on `http:localhost:8080`.
+- Authentication for "/identity" endpoints